ViaScientific/vfdocs/docs/ViaFoundry/demo_metadata-geo.md

-## Expected learning outcome
+## Expected Learning Outcome

-To understand the basics of Metadata Tracking System, and import sample GEO metadata.
+To understand the basics of Via's Metadata Tracking System, and import sample GEO metadata.

-## Before you start
+## Before You Start

-Please go to <https://www.viafoundry.com> and login into your account.
-If you have an issue about login, please let us know about it (support@viascientific.com).
-We will set an account for you.
+Please go to <https://www.viafoundry.com> and log into your account.
+If you have an issue about login, please let us know about it by emailing support@viascientific.com, and we will set up an account for you.

 ## Creating Project and Adding Metadata Tracker